Mehdi0Mirzaei/Convert-Binary-tuple-to-Integer/README.md

-# Convert-Binary-tuple-to-Integer
+### Convert-Binary-tuple-to-Integer
-This is challenge question.
+## This is challenge question.
+# Convert Binary tuple to Integer.